elgbar/hex/README.md

 * local multiplayer
 * Let AI surrender when it is clear that the player is winning
 * Hold to march
     * Double click/long click to move all units to around the hexagon pressed
     * disable hold to march setting
 * Sounds
 * Fix grave piece
     * Graves behaves differently for the AI than the player
     * It works correctly for players
     * Does not work for AI (it stays too long)
 * Do not end the current AIs turn when exiting and re-entering a level, as this can be exploited
+* Major bug: Serialization will not remember if the piece was moved or not.
+It will always be in the default state.
+Piece serialization rewrite is necessary